The Organisational House

 Typical Challenges in Organisations

-Change rarely fails because there are no good concepts.
-It often fails because structures, people and culture are not considered and shaped together.
+Change rarely fails due to a lack of good concepts.
+It fails because structures, people, and culture are omitted from the conversation.

-When structures shift but people are not brought along, uncertainty grows.
+When structures shift but people are not brought along for the ride, uncertainty and confusion grow.

-When leaders are overloaded, pressure builds at the top and dependency grows at the bottom.
+When leaders are overburdened, pressure builds at the top and dependency grows at the bottom.

-When tensions are not addressed, they surface in relationships and atmosphere.
+When tensions are not addressed openly, they surface in relationship dynamics and team atmosphere.

-Mission statements, values, responsibilities and workflows are written down but not effective in everyday practice.
+Mission statements, values, responsibilities and workflows exist, but they remain ineffective in everyday practice.

-Example: There are clear guidelines for collaboration, but in reality habits or the quick workaround determine what happens.
+Example: Clear guidelines exist for collaboration, but in reality, old habits and quick workarounds shape what actually happens.

 The Organisational House in Focus